yahiaali/oec/README.md

 ```

 ## Usage
 See the OEC website for details about acceptable parameters for an API call: https://atlas.media.mit.edu/api/

+Check out `help.txt` or run `pydoc oec` to view function-level documentation.

 **Get data from the OEC website**
 ```